-5.4 Main challenges / issues for legal services
+7.4 Main challenges / issues for legal services

-- (i) General high costs or expenditure of legal fees. - (ii) Lack of institutional memory to defend cases successfully. - (iii) Lack of initiatives to assist the Legal Division to defend cases.

-- (iv) High inflow of litigation due to gross negligence and serious misconduct. - (v) Eleven (11) cases remaining on the litigation register of Council.
+- (i) General high costs or expenditure of legal fees. - (ii) Lack of institutional memory to defend cases successfully. - (iii) Lack of initiatives to assist the Legal Division to defend cases. - (iv) High inflow of litigation due to gross negligence and serious misconduct. - (v) Fourteen (14) cases remaining on the litigation register of Council. - (vi) Increase in active High Court cases from 11 to 14

-5.5 Plans or possible solutions for the challenges.
+7.5 Plans or possible solutions for the challenges.

-- 5.5.1 Regulations of Legal Fees by the Municipality by adjusting allocated hours for services and different tariff amounts on the approved legal tariffs. - 5.5.2 Improvement of filling system of the Municipality through digital filling rather than the manual system which is outdated. - 5.5.3 Regulation of Labour relation initiative to assist Legal Division to defend cases. - 5.5.4 Strict measures to ensure discipline to avoid gross negligence, gross dereliction of duty, gross insubordination and gross misconduct which cause high inflow of litigation and maladministration.
+- 7.5.1 Regulations of Legal Fees by the Municipality by adjusting allocated hours for services and different tariff amounts on the approved legal tariffs. - 7.5.2 Improvement of filling system of the Municipality through digital filling rather than the manual system which is outdated. - 7.5.3 Regulation of Labour relation initiative to assist Legal Division to defend cases. - 7.5.4 Strict measures to ensure discipline to avoid gross negligence, gross dereliction of duty, gross insubordination and gross misconduct which cause high inflow of litigation and maladministration.

-6. YOUTH AND CHILDREN ANALYSIS
+8. YOUTH AND CHILDREN ANALYSIS

-6.1 Main legislations are applicable.
+8.1 Main legislations are applicable.